ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

   excluded locations, you can set `excluded_locations: unrandomized` to preserve the default vanilla item placements for all excluded locations.

+* `guaranteed_items`: In almost all cases, all items from the base game are now included somewhere in the multiworld.

 In addition, the following options have changed:

 * The location names used in options like `exclude_locations` have changed.
 See